TAIPEILOVE* is a documentary from Berlin filmmaker Lucie Liu.

 Other countries want to legalize it as well but the politicians and the governments they really don’t want to do it.

-Society is a lot more involved but after all, it’s the Government to the other side.
+Society is a lot more involved but after all, it’s the Government on the other side.

 But I’ve always said if I’m in a lecture hall in some country: in South Korea, in Japan or anywhere and I only have the ability to speak to some students and those students will be touched by my movie that would be a huge success for me.